 His advice to local musicians is to take the initiative to be creative and opportunities will follow.
 The eclectic Stevens Point Area offers a variety of artistic outlets.
 “There’s plenty of opportunities and resources to morph into what you want it to be to get the most out of it,” James said.
 “Even though it’s small, it’s artsy in its own way.
 People forget that.”

-James’ most recent show in Portage County was a part of the CREATE Portage County’s IDEA Music series.
+James’ most known show in Portage County was a part of the CREATE Portage County’s IDEA Music series.
 The intimate concert series offers a unique opportunity to listen and interact with artists.
 James’ relationship with CREATE goes back several years including a 2018 Levitt Amp headliner slot.

 Milwaukee born, James has now called Los Angeles home since 2015.
 In his California residence, James has proven himself as a DIY (do-it-yourself) artist.
 He has successfully released five albums that feature the sound, writing, and brand that can only be defined as Emmitt James.